BilalBashirDEV/EduTech-Hub/README.md

 1st sprint the project:

 System:
-1. sign up login interface with giving quiz
+1. sign up login interface with giving quiz.
+2. including face recognition with a working web app.

-Should add some CV new features
+Should add some CV new features links to analyticsvidhya and getsflair and pyimage =search.